Shi Tiesheng

+Biography

 Shi was born in Beijing, and graduated from Tsinghua University High School.
 In 1969 he was a "sent-down youth" or urban youth sent to a rural area of Shaanxi as part of the Down to the Countryside Movement of the Cultural Revolution.
 There he was paralyzed in an accident at the age of 21, and was sent back to Beijing.